cooscoos/Hoive/README.md

 Make this a server application so that people can play on the internet.
 Steps:

+- some issue with session data as current user not being stored.
+Figure this out next.
-- line 65 of api used to be a json and i think it needs to be to work properly
+- line 65 of api used to be a json and i think it needs to be to work properly? nah

 #### Sqlite db